 This post may contain affiliate links, meaning I may receive a small commission if you make a purchase through any links that you click.
 This post may also contain sponsored links.
 Proceeds are used to help grow the Adulting With ADHD universe - thank you for your support!

 You want to sleep, you really do.
 You’re too tired to do anything worthwhile, but not tired enough to just Go.
 To.
 Sleep.
 The more you think about it, the worse it gets.
-Unfortunately it’s common to suffer from ADHD and sleep problems.
+Unfortunately it’s common to suffer from ADHD and sleep problems in adults.

 Firstly, our minds race.
 They fixate.
 When I’m having insomnia it’s because I’m probably solving some sort of Rubik’s cube in my mind.
 Most likely, it’s a work issue or something that’s happening in my marriage or child’s life.